-Language Service Providers usually have a wide range of clients, and there are many ways to categorise them.
-The clients could be other LSPs/MLVs or end clients (from individual people through business entities to institutions and corporations).
-Depending on the revenue they bring, they could be categorised as small, big or even strategic.
-Some of the clients request services regularly, others only occasionally.
-Some submit smaller, others bigger jobs.
-But no matter what the target category is, LSPs look for ways to communicate effectively with their clients.
-Effective – meaning not only clear and straightforward for both parties, but also allowing your clients to find the value they seek in a service.
-This article presents several useful tips and tools to make your communication effective in that respect.
+Language Service Providers usually have a wide range of clients, and there are many ways to categorize them.
+Clients could be other LSPs/MLVs or end clients (from individual people through to business entities, institutions, and corporations).
+Depending on the revenue they bring, they could be categorized as small, big or even strategic.
+Some clients request services regularly, others only occasionally.
+Some submit smaller jobs and other bigger ones.
+But no matter the target category of clients, LSPs look for ways to communicate effectively with their clients.
+Effective – meaning not only clear and straightforward for both parties, but also showing your clients the real value of your service.
+This article presents several useful tips and tools to help make your communication effective in that respect.

 Last but not least, if you are looking for an even more advanced means of communicating with your clients, you can consider using the XTRF Platform’s API.
-The wide range of REST-API commands available in XTRF, gives you the possibility to integrate with your clients’ platforms, portals, Content Management Systems or CAT tools.
+The wide range of REST-API commands available in XTRF gives you the ability to integrate with your clients’ platforms, portals, Content Management Systems or CAT tools.
 This may be a good investment when thinking of streamlining communication with your strategic clients.
-It can be particularly worthwhile when the requests come in high volumes and at high frequency.
+It can be particularly beneficial for high volume, high-frequency requests.